Can a protophobic vector boson explain the ATOMKI anomaly?

+This means that while the Dirac ($\g^\m$) coupling of the $X$ to nucleons is protophobic, the Pauli ($\s^{\m\n}$) coupling cannot be so.
+If $\ve_s = \ve_v$, the ratio of neutron to proton $X$-magnetic moments is close to $-3/2$, a value predicted in the non-relativistic quark model.

-Comparing \eq{g} with \eq{X} is instructive.
-First note that following \eq{X} with $\ve_s= \ve_v$ the $X$-$p$ charge coupling vanishes because there are two $u$ and one $d$ valence quarks in proton, but $X$-$n$ charge coupling is $\ve_v$ times that of $\g$-$p$.
-The $X$-coupling and EM currents are related by an isospin rotation, $P_y(\pi)$, of 180$^\circ$ about the $y$-axis in isospin space that changes $\tau_3$ into $-\t_3$.
-More formally, we write the isospin relation as \bea j^\m_X= P_y(\pi)\left(\ve_s j_s^\m + \ve_v j_v^\m \right) P_y^\dagger(\pi) \ . \eea This relation tells us that, after accounting for kinematic effects (for boson momentum $q^\mu$, $q_\mu q^\mu = M_X^2$ for $X$ and $0$ for $\g$) of the non-zero mass of the $X$ boson, and the different polarization vectors, the \emph{isovector} components in the $X$- and $\g$-generating transition matrix elements are related by a simple factor of $-\ve_v$.
-The isovector component dominates over the isoscalar one in all of the relevant transitions, see below.
-The resulting nucleon-level current, obtained by the isospin rotation is given by
+\eq{XN} tells us that, after accounting for kinematic effects (for boson momentum $q^\mu$, $q_\mu q^\mu = M_X^2$ for $X$ and $0$ for $\g$) of the non-zero mass of the $X$ boson, and the different polarization vectors, the isovector (isoscalar) components in the $X$- and $\g$-generating transition matrix elements are related by a simple factor of $-\ve_v$ ($\ve_s$).
+As reasoned later, the isovector component dominates over the isoscalar one in all the transitions relevant to this work, so the $X$-production cross section can be inferred from that of the $\g$-production up to an overall factor $\ve_v^2$.

+The next step is to apply the existing understanding of the EM transitions in $\bee$~\cite{Tilley:2004zz,Zhang:2015ajn,Zhang:2017zap}.
+The special feature of the formalism developed for modeling $\lis + p \rightarrow \bee + \g \ (\mathrm{or}\ e^+ + e^-)$ in Ref.~\cite{Zhang:2017zap} is that the effects of non-resonant $\g$ production via an $E1$ electric dipole operator is included along with a magnetic dipole $M1$ induced production that goes through intermediate excited states ($\bee^\ast$).
+After that, the relation between \eq{gN} and \eq{XN} will be exploited to compute $X$-production cross sections.